suzuki-shunsuke/lambuild/docs/lambuild-yaml.md

 .value | string | |
 .if | string (expr's expression) | |

----
+## Specification to generate buildspec

-When `build-list` and `build-graph`'s all builds are removed by `if` condition, then no build is started.
+When Batch Build's all builds are removed by `if` condition, then no build is started.

-In case of `build-matrix`, when all configuration (buildspec, compute-type, image, variables) are removed by `if` condition, then no build is started.

 After filtering builds by `if` condition, if the number of remaining builds is one, then `lambuild` calls CodeBuild `StartBuild` API instead of `StartBuildBatch` API, which means `lambuild` starts not Batch Build but Build.
 Batch Build has some overhead, so `lambuild` starts Build instead of Batch Build to decrease the Build time.
+In that case, each build's properties are passed by override option.